 About This Performance

 The Rolling Stones helped Laura Snowden get into England’s prestigious Menuhin School, where she was its first graduate in guitar.
-Classical Guitar Magazine has called her “Classical guitar’s new champion,” and she has herself been championed by Julian Bream.
-Her creative range has encompassed collaborations with leading contemporary composers and the occasional rock star.
+Classical Music Magazine has called her “Classical guitar’s new champion,” and she has herself been championed by Julian Bream.
+Her creative range has encompassed collaborations with leading contemporary composers and the occasional pop star.

 The Guitar Series is presented in association with the OMNI Foundation for the Performing Arts